algolia/openvpn-auth-okta/README.md

 # Requirements

-This plugin requires that OpenVPN be configured or use in the following ways:
+This plugin requires that OpenVPN be configured or used in the following ways:

 1. OpenVPN must be configured to call plugins via a deferred call.
 2. OpenVPN clients *must* authenticate using client SSL certificates.